JnyJny/PulsarOfTheDay/README.md

-# The New & Improved Pulsar of The Day
+# The Pulsar of The Day Twitter Bot

 This repository houses the code for the [Twitter bot][0] of the same name.
 It's designed to randomly pick a pulsar from the [ATNF pulsar